BhargavRaseshPatel/storage-drive-2/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+This project is a simple yet powerful web-based storage system that allows users to upload and manage their files and folders online.
+Users can select multiple files or an entire folder from their local device and upload them securely to the system.
+Once uploaded, all items are displayed in an organized list or grid view, allowing users to visually confirm the successful upload and access their stored content anytime.